o3de/o3de.org/content/docs/user-guide/components/reference/scripting/script-canvas.md

 {{< preview-migrated >}}

-Use the **Script Canvas** component to add a script to an entity\.
+Use the **Script Canvas** component to add a script to an entity.

 ## Script Canvas Component Properties

 The **Script Canvas** component has the following properties:

 **Script Canvas Asset**
-Specify the script file that you want to add to the component\.
+Specify the script file that you want to add to the component.